 Determining HIV Drug Resistance

-Medical Care Criteria Committee, June 2016
+Committee: Medical Care Criteria Committee

 The interpretation of HIV resistance assays is one of the most challenging tasks clinicians encounter when caring for patients with HIV and is crucial for tailoring an effective therapeutic ART regimen.
 The replicative mechanisms of HIV lack proof-reading capacity, making them error-prone and subject to cumulative mutations (i.e., changes in its genetic sequence).
 This lack of replicative fidelity, coupled with the selective pressure of sub-therapeutic drug levels, can lead to the development of clinically significant (i.e., resistance-bearing) mutations.

-The most commonly used ART drugs are targeted to inhibit the activity of three specific viral enzymes: the protease, reverse transcriptase (RT), and integrase.
+The most commonly used ART drugs are targeted to inhibit the activity of three specific viral enzymes: the protease, RT, and integrase.
 Mutations have been identified that interfere with the ability of one or more ART agents to inhibit viral protein activity, thus rendering the virus resistant to the drug(s).
 HIV resistance mutations and mechanisms for less commonly used ART drugs that target fusion and viral entry have also been identified.

 New resistance mutations and the emerging clinical significance of these mutations frequently change.
 Several resources are available for more information on drug resistance mutations and resistance testing, including: